Chowdhury-DSP/BYOD/README.md

 ![CI](https://github.com/Chowdhury-DSP/BYOD/workflows/CI/badge.svg)
 [![License](https://img.shields.io/badge/License-BSD-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This repository contains template code for building a Chowdhury DSP audio plugin.
+BYOD is a guitar distortion plugin with a customisable signal chain that allows users to create their own guitar distortion effects.
+The plugin contains a wide variety of distortion effects from analog modelled circuits to purely digital creations, along with some musical tone-shaping filters, and a handful of other useful processing blocks.

 ## TODO
-- New processors: tube screamer, klon
+- New processors: tube screamer, klon, fender bassman, neural stuff, hysteresis...
 - Audit which parameters need more smoothing
 - Audit which processors need pre-buffering